 An error occurred when making an entry in the audit log, the entry was not successfully sent and entered in the internal database.
 A number of causes are possible.
 The server administrator will need to intervene.

-CRIT: "Locale parameter '<parameter value>' for LC COLLATE in not formated according to
+CRIT: "Locale parameter '<parameter value>' for LC COLLATE in not formated according to standard and cannot be used.
+Use format II CC[.CHARSET[@variant]]."

 POSIX standard and cannot be used.
 Use format II CCI.CHARSET[@variant]]."